Personal Loan Calculator

 How to use this calculator

-2. Add the interest rate you want to model.
+- Add the fixed interest rate you want to model.

-This is useful for comparing debt consolidation options, checking whether a monthly payment fits your budget, or seeing how a longer term can lower the payment while increasing total borrowing cost on an unsecured personal loan.
+This is useful for comparing debt consolidation options, checking whether a monthly payment fits your budget, or seeing how paying extra each month could reduce the total borrowing cost on an unsecured personal loan.

 How it works

-This calculator estimates a fixed personal loan payment using the amount you borrow, the interest rate, and the repayment term.
+This calculator estimates a fixed personal loan payment using the amount you borrow, the interest rate, and the repayment term you choose in years or months.

 It is designed for unsecured personal borrowing scenarios such as debt consolidation, emergency expenses, medical bills, and major repairs where the monthly payment needs to fit a real household budget.